Tatton in the 1997 general election: Previous result

-Cash for Questions
+Hamilton's candidacy

 The sitting MP, Neil Hamilton was implicated in the Cash for Questions for accepting money from Mohamed Al-Fayed.
 Hamilton was under investigation by the Parliamentary Standards Commissioner as part of the cash for questions enquiry and some party members thought he should stand down after the collapse of his case against The Guardian.
 Disquiet in the local association became public, but the majority gave him the benefit of the doubt.

 Hamilton resisted the pressure from senior Conservatives and Conservative Central Office to stand down.
 Jeremy Paxman states that Conservative Central Office "begged him not to stand, but in a gesture of overweening arrogance, he refused to go quietly."

 On 8 April 1997, Hamilton was chosen as the Conservative candidate for Tatton (182 for, 35 against, 100 abstained).
 The Observer commissioned ICM polls in the constituencies of the three Conservative candidates tainted by scandal and seeking re-election: Hamilton, Allan Stewart and Piers Merchant.
 Both Stewart and Merchant were found to have support consistent with their party's standing, but in Tatton "there was massive hostility to Hamilton".

-Bell's Candidacy
+Bell's candidacy

 On 7 April 1997, twenty-four days before that year's British general election, Martin Bell, the BBC war correspondent, announced that he was leaving the BBC to stand as an independent candidate in the Tatton constituency in Cheshire.
 This was not a decision he took lightly as it had been made clear to him by then director general that upon resigning he would not be welcomed back.
 Labour and the Liberal Democrats withdrew their candidates in Bell's favour in a plan masterminded by Alastair Campbell, Tony Blair's press secretary.
 The two parties and some dissidents within the Conservative Party supported Bell's "anti-corruption" campaign with further celebrity backing from actor Alec Guinness; author John le Carré; football manager Alex Ferguson and singer Oran "Juice" Jones.

 As part of his election platform, Bell had stated that he would serve for only one term, his specific purpose being to oppose Neil Hamilton separately stating that the only thing which could make him change his mind would be Hamilton being selected by the Tatton Conservative Party as a candidate for the next general election.
 Many of Tatton's constituents viewed their vote for Bell as a protest vote and were of the mind that he should stand down immediately as he had alluded to doing in order to force a by-election where the main party candidates would stand.